connorjburton/hmac-auth-express/README.md

 The unix timestamp sent in the header is also included in the HMAC digest, this is to prevent someone replicating a request and changing the unix timestamp to be in a valid range of `options.maxInterval`

 The parameter `options.minInterval` (introduced in `4.1.0`) is the amount of time in seconds that a request is valid for if in the future.
 This is a common issue for out of sync computer times (the requester time is slightly ahead of the server).
 By default this value is set to `0`, if you find requests being rejected as they are from the future you may want to adjust this.

+## Limitations

+This package does not support plain text, form or multi part POST bodies and is primarily intended to be used for JSON bodies.
+[Plain text support](https://github.com/connorjburton/hmac-auth-express/issues/61) is planned.

 ## Performance